ArjaynP/ConnectFour/README.md

 # Connect Four
 I have created the board game, "Connect Four", using the programming language Python.
-This was a mini project I chose to develop during my spare time as this was not a common project constructed by other developers.
+The entire project was created all on one file.
+This was a project I chose to develop during my spare time as this was not a common project constructed by other developers.
 The program follows all rules of the game, where players can win by either having 4 in a row horizontally, vertically, or diagonally.
 The dimensions for this particular game is a 6x7 board.
 In other words, the board is designed as 6 rows and 7 columns.
 Therefore, I initialized a nested list called board that contains the 7 columns as elements, and the 6 rows within each element.

 ```
 board = [["-"] * 6, ["-"] * 6, ["-"] * 6, ["-"] * 6, ["-"] * 6, ["-"] * 6, ["-"] * 6]